mikalai-hryb/notes/terraform.md

 Marking variables as sensitive is not sufficient to secure them.
 You must also keep them secure while passing them into Terraform configuration, and protect them in your state file.

+### In which cases TF does not redact sensitive variables?

+* query a specific output by name (`terraform output <my_variable>`)
+* query all of your outputs in JSON format (`terraform output -json`)
+* use outputs from a child module in your root module
+* Terraform stores all output values as plain text in a state file, including sensitive variables

 ### What files does TF load automatically?

 Terraform automatically loads all files in the current directory with the exact name `terraform.tfvars` or matching `*.auto.tfvars`.
 You can also use the `-var-file` flag to specify other files by name.